-Hearing the words ‘pesticide’ and ‘chemical’ can be scary when you have small children and pets in your home.
+The word ‘pesticide’ can be scary to hear when you have small children and pets in your home.
 That’s why we’re happy to answer any questions you may have before, during, or after treatment.
 Your health and safety are our top priority.
 Listed below are some frequently asked questions our team receives from homeowners like you.

 Q: Will there be any odor after pest control treatment?

 For the most part, the products that we use will not have a noticeable odor.
 If you are sensitive to chemicals and smells, you may notice the odor for a short period of time.
 Ventilate the area by opening windows until the odor disappears.
 If your technician does use a product that produces a strong odor, they will inform you prior to performing the service.

 Q: It rained right after my service was done.
 Is my exterior treatment still effective?

 Exterior treatments are usually not affected by rain since most walls are protected by overhangs.
 We also use specially formulated granules on the lawn that actually need water to help activate them.
 The rain carries the active ingredient into the soil to prevent ants, spiders, crickets, and other pests from gaining access into your home.

 Q: Are the products used during treatment safe for my pets?

 Our treatment is only dangerous if you are a bug!
 As a precaution, it is recommended to keep your pets away from the treated area until the application is dry.